kitft/GraphDiffusion/README.md

 # Steps to replicate

 - clone this repository
-- pip install `wandb torch tqdm matplotlib`
+- pip install `wandb torch tqdm matplotlib pytorch-optimizer`
 - Run `3D Cube Demo.ipynb` with the preconfigured hyperparameters
 - Download the test set using the included code in the demo notebook